“Do all the good you can,

 Men's Ministries meets for breakfast once a month in the Fellowship Hall, with members of the group taking turns as chef.
 The men discuss a variety of topics, from one member's tour of duty in Iraq to outreach programs for over-the-road truckers.
 They plan mission trips and community service programs and occasionally lead worship services.

 United Methodist Women

 "The organized unit of United Methodist Women shall be a community of women whose PURPOSE is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church."

 The old joke at ecumenical services is that the Methodists are the ones who know all the hymns.
 Music is a big part of our spiritual life, and we love to share it every chance we get.
-If you sing or play an instrument, you're encouraged to share your musical gift.
+If you sing or play an instrument, you're encouraged to share your musical gift during worship.

 Church-based Service Groups